 If you prefer your flora to your fauna, then you won’t be disappointed.
 Sites of Special Scientific Interest across the Lakes protect lots of rare plants, and you can feel the imposing age of the landscape by taking a walk through the ancient woodlands.

 Read more about wildlife in the Lake District.

 The Lake District is the playground of England thanks to a huge array of outdoor adventure activities on offer.
 With tall mountains, deep valleys, rushing rivers, smooth lakes, and expansive countryside, the region lends itself to all sorts of sports.

 The Lake District is said to be the birthplace of climbing, with Wasdale playing a particular important part.
-This remote valley was key in many early climbing landmarks, with the likes of William Haskett Smith, F. W. Botterill and Siegfried Herford making important ascents in the area.
+This remote valley was key in many early climbing landmarks, with the likes of Walter Parry Haskett Smith, F. W. Botterill and Siegfried Herford making important ascents in the area.

 The lakes and rivers, too, are also host to many outdoor activities including kayaking, paddle boarding, wild swimming, diving and fishing.
 A host of outdoor adventure providers are available to take you on exciting excursions with professional equipment and top-quality guidance.

 Up in the mountains you’ll find more to excite and invigorate.
 The Via Ferrata at Honister Slate Mine sees you ascending the side of a cliff face via the old miner’s route, and ghyll scrambling – where you descend the mountain via a river – is always popular.

 If you want to go a step further and take to the skies, there’s paragliding, hot air ballooning, gyrocoptering and more!

 Read more about outdoor adventures in the Lake District.